-The Supreme Court of Pennsylvania on Dec.
-2015, issued a landmark decision that may affect whether, after separation and / or divorce, a stepparent is responsible to pay child support to a biological parent and, if so, how the child support amount will be determined.
+Last month, the Supreme Court of Pennsylvania issued a landmark decision that may affect whether, after separation and/or divorce, a stepparent is responsible to pay child support to a biological parent and, if so, how the child support amount will be determined.

 We wrote earlier about the factors that influence whether a party such as a stepparent or grandparent may seek child custody or be compelled to pay child support.
 This most recent decision is an important update to Pennsylvania child support and child custody law.

 The decision came in the case A.S. v.
-I.S., in which I.S. (“Mother”) had twin sons in 1998.
-Mother and the children’s biological father had a Serbian court order that governed both child custody and child support.
-Mother and A.S. (“Stepfather”) were married in 2005 in Serbia.
-The family moved to the United States in 2005; Mother and Stepfather separated in 2009.
+I.S., in which I.S. (the mother) had twin sons in 1998.
+The mother and the children’s biological father had a Serbian court order that governed both child custody and child support.
+The mother and A.S. (the stepfather) were married in 2005 in Serbia.
+The family moved to the United States in 2005; the couple separated in 2009.

-Mother graduated from law school in May 2012 and took the bar exam in California in July 2012.
-She and the children intended to rele to California in September 2012.
-Stepfather filed a custody complaint and an emergency petition to halt their move.
-The trial court granted Stepfather’s emergency petition and also entered a temporary custody order granting Mother primary physical custody and Stepfather partial physical custody of the twins.
+The mother graduated from law school in May of 2012 and took the bar exam in California in July of 2012.
+She and the children intended to relocate to California in September of 2012.
+The stepfather filed a custody complaint and an emergency petition to halt their move.
+The trial court granted his emergency petition and also entered a temporary custody order granting primary physical custody of the twins to the mother, and partial physical custody to the stepfather.

-At a hearing in February 2013, the trial court determined that Stepfather stood in loco parentis to the children and, therefore, he had standing to seek custody of the children.
+At a hearing in February of 2013, the trial court determined that the stepfather stood in loco parentis to the children and, therefore, he had standing to seek custody of the children.
 Additionally, the trial court entered an interim order awarding the parties shared physical custody.
-At a subsequent hearing in April 2013, the trial court entered a final custody order awarding the parties shared physical and shared legal custody of the children.
+At a subsequent hearing in April of 2013, the trial court entered a final custody order awarding the parties shared physical and legal custody of the children.

-Soon thereafter, Mother filed a complaint for child support against Stepfather.
-At the initial support conference, the support master dismissed the complaint, stating that Stepfather had no duty to support the children because he is not their biological father.
+Soon thereafter, the mother filed a complaint for child support against the stepfather.
+At the initial support conference, the support master dismissed the complaint, stating that the stepfather had no duty to support the children because he is not their biological father.
 Prior to this case, in Pennsylvania, a stepparent had no duty to provide for their stepchildren after separation or divorce.

-The trial court affirmed the support master’s decision and Mother appealed the decision to the Superior Court of Pennsylvania.
-She asked the Court to decide whether Stepfather had a duty of child support and, if so, whether the amount should be determined by Pennsylvania’s guidelines.
-The Superior Court affirmed the trial court’s decision that Stepfather had no duty to pay child support.
+The trial court affirmed the support master's decision and the mother appealed the decision to the Superior Court of Pennsylvania.
+She asked the court to decide whether the stepfather had a duty of child support and, if so, whether the amount should be determined by Pennsylvania's guidelines.
+The superior court affirmed the trial court's decision that the stepfather had no duty to pay child support.

-Mother then sought review by the Supreme Court of Pennsylvania.
-Mother argued that, because Stepfather now had the same legal rights, he also should have the same obligation to support the children.
+The mother then sought review by the Supreme Court of Pennsylvania.
+She argued that, because the stepfather now had the same legal rights, he also should have the same obligation to support the children.

 The Pennsylvania Supreme Court found that if, for example, a stepparent held out his or her stepchild as his or her legal child, the stepparent was deemed by the court to be the legal parent.
 Similarly, if the stepparent signed an acknowledgement of paternity and treated the child as his own throughout the marriage and after separation, then he could be obligated to pay child support.